Ghana Classic Adventure: Cultural Festivals & National Parks - 9 Days

 • Day 5

-Transfer to the UNESCO World Heritage site close to Kumasi where you will see the last material remains of the great Asante Empire.
+Travel towards Kumasi today with a visit to a UNESCO World Heritage site where you will see the last material remains of the great Asante Empire.
 There are 10 active shrines within the buildings which are made from bamboo, timber, mud, and thatched roofs.
 The walls are designed with motifs that have traditional symbolic meanings attached to ancient Adinkra symbols.
 This is also where Nana Yaa Asantewaa, possibly–the most important woman in Ashanti history–comes from.
-From here the group will continue to the hotel and enjoy a free evening with an included dinner at the hotel restaurant.

 • Day 6